-Lieutenant Commander Tom Brooks, Ph.D., currently serves as the Team Lead of the Intelligence Support Activity’s Temporal & Exotic Sciences Team.
-A scientist with a deep appreciation for the weird and wacky, Brooks is an unconventional pick for an intelligence operation.
-He was selected based not on his field aptitude but rather his unique background in theoretical physics, including academic appointments at the Daystrom Institute, the Vulcan Science Academy and the Manheim Research Facility.
+Lieutenant Commander Tom Brooks, Ph.D., currently serves a Research Team Lead and a Temporal Mechanics Specialist for the Advanced Science, Technology and Research Activity aboard the USS Khonsu.
+A scientist with a deep appreciation for the weird and wacky, he was selected for ASTRA based not on his field aptitude but rather his unique background in theoretical physics, including academic appointments at the Daystrom Institute, the Vulcan Science Academy and the Manheim Research Facility.

 Thomas Duncan Brooks was born July 14, 2346, to Dr. Duncan Brooks, Ph.D., a interstellar relations advisor to the Federation Council, and the Honorable Genevieve Brooks, a magistrate for Federation Judicial Affairs.
 The youngest of three siblings, and the only boy among them, he lived a privileged but relatively sheltered early life on the family estate in Edinburgh.